-Students are welcome to wear hats and sunglasses on campus, but to maintain a classroom environment that is free of distractions and reflects an academic atmosphere, sunglasses, hats and other head coverings are not to be worn inside classrooms and/or any indoor school function except for religious or medical reasons.
+Students are welcome to wear hats and sunglasses on campus, but must maintain a classroom environment that is free of distractions and reflects an academic atmosphere.
+Sunglasses, hats and other head coverings are not to be worn inside the classrooms and/or at any indoor function except for religious or medical reasons.